-When you install the cabinet, it may be necessary to remove the cabinet door and the dead front panel.
-This Section provides instructions on how to remove the cabinet door and the dead front panel.
+When installing the cabinet, it may be necessary to remove the cabinet door and the dead front panel.
+This section provides instructions on how to remove the door and the dead front panel.

 1. Using a Phillips head screwdriver, remove the six screws that hold the dead front panel in place.
 See Figure 3.4.